Chart Color Schemes

 The level of general health in Windsor is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Windsor shows superior health outcomes for both younger and older age groups, with low prevalence rates for common health conditions.
-Approximately 66% of its total population of 5,045 have private health cover, significantly higher than the national average of 55.3%.
+Windsor shows superior health outcomes for both younger and older age groups, with low prevalence rates for common conditions.
+Its private health cover rate is notably high at approximately 66% of its total population (5,022 people), surpassing the national average of 55.7%.

 Frequently Asked Questions - Health